6529-Collections/6529-Prenode/README.md

    > NOTE: This policy grants the user full access to a number of resources.
 Be SURE to remove the policy when done, so the user account can't be exploited.
 1. Now view the user's Security Credentials and generate a new Access Key for CLI usage.

-Set up your command line interface with a profile that uses this access key, secret access key, and your default region:
+Now, configure your local computer terminal (NOT CloudShell) with a profile that uses this access key, secret access key, and your default region:

 ```bash
 aws configure --profile 6529Prenode